cockroachdb/docs/v21.1/cluster-api.md

 The following endpoints are available as URLs under the `/api/v2` base path (for example, `https://localhost:8080/api/v2/health/`).
 Additional endpoints are planned for future versions of CockroachDB.

-Each endpoint links to full [API reference documentation](../api/cluster/v2.html).
+Each listed endpoint links to its full [API reference documentation](../api/cluster/v2.html).

 Endpoint | Name | Description
 --- | --- | ---